mesosphere-backup/dcos-cassandra-service/docs/quickstart.md

         You are now connected to your Cassandra cluster.

-    1. Pull the Cassandra Docker container down to your node and start an interactive psuedo-TTY session.
+    1. Pull the Cassandra Docker container down to your node and start an interactive pseudo-TTY session.
 The CQL utility (cqlsh) is included in this container.
 Use one of the nodes you retrieved from the `connection` command.

         ```bash
         docker run -ti cassandra:3.0.7 cqlsh --cqlversion="3.4.0" 10.0.3.71